jahatch512/HomePage/README.md

 ### Future Directions for the Project

-One major addition will be the integration of the Spotify API with my own private account to allow me to search my artists and playlists from within JamesWorld.
+One major addition will be the integration of the Spotify API with my own private account to allow me to search my artists and playlists from within my HomePage.
 I also plan to include more news and sports stories, as well as a more detailed weather report.
 I also intend to plug in to some of my favorite RSS feeds and create a seamless feed.
 The best part about this project is that I am building something customized for my interests so I will be continuing to improve and tailor it as I see fit.